Hattorius/ccc-38/classic/README.md

 Level 6 is basically level 5 but harder.
 In level 6 they actually required you to take the most efficient way.
 As soon as I read this, I just copied my code from level 5 to level 6 and tried it out: all execrises had a green checkmark! ✅

 ## Level 7
-The last level (which only 1 participant could finish) I didn't even try.
+The last level I saw (which only 1 participant could finish) I didn't even try.
 I looked at the clock saw that I had 12 minutes left.
 I read the assignment: level 6 but the boat, the path, can't circle around any other islands.
 I know it's possible to create it, and I could've probably done it too.
 But time was up, and honestly... it's currently almost 3 am and I'm tired!

 Thank you Cloudflight team for a lot of fun.
 Was a real challenge!